 Duncan CA, J Marks, and M Halstvedt.
 2011.
 Common tansy control in riparian areas.
 In: Proceedings, Western Society of Weed Science (64) ISSN: 0091-4487. p.
 59.

 Jacobs J. 2008.
 Ecology and management of common tansy.
 USDA, NRCS, Invasive Species Technical Note No. MT-18.
 [Online] http://www.nrcs.usda.gov/Internet/FSE_PLANTMATERIALS/publications/mtpmstn7819.pdf.

 LeCain R and R Sheley.
 2006.
 Common tansy (Tanacetum vulgare).
 Montana State University Extension MontGuide.
 MT 199911 AG.
 4 p.

 Mitch LW.
 1992.
 Intriguing world of weeds – tansy.
 Weed Technology 6:242-244.

-®Milestone and Opensight are Trademarks of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
-Milestone is not registered for sale or use in all states.
+Milestone and Opensight are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
 See the product label for details.
 State restrictions on the sale and use of Milestone and Opensight apply.
 Consult the label before purchase or use for full details.
 Always read and follow label directions.